Summary: in this tutorial, you’ll learn about PHP variable scopes, which specify the part of code that can access a variable.

 set_counter()

 function three times.
-As you notice that the value of the$counter
+As you notice the value of the$counter

 variable is increased by one after each function call.